barryvdh/laravel-debugbar/readme.md

 It bootstraps some Collectors to work with Laravel and implements a couple custom DataCollectors, specific for Laravel.

 This includes 3 custom collectors:
- - RouteCollector: Show information about the current Route
+ - RouteCollector: Show information about the current Route.
+(Note: requires atleast 4.0.6, so disable this if you are on a lower version!)
  - ViewCollector: Show the currently loaded views an it's data.
  - LaravelCollector: Show the Laravel version and Environment. (disabled by default)
  - SymfonyRequestCollector: replaces the RequestCollector with more information about the request/response